-Based solely on a review of the reports furnished to us and on written representations from reporting persons, we believe that five transactions which were required to be reported under Section 16(a), were not reported timely during the fiscal year ended December 31, 2020.
-Two Form 4s required to be filed in May of 2020 by Mr. Hamill and Mr. Sipf relating to stock purchases were not timely filed, but were filed on July 30, 2020, and three Form 4s required to be filed in November of 2020 by Mr. Wylie, Ms. Courkamp, and Mr. Lawley relating to restricted stock grants were not timely filed, but were filed on February 10, 2021.
+Based solely on a review of the reports furnished to us and on written representations from reporting persons, we believe that five transactions which were required to be reported under Section 16(a), were not reported timely during the fiscal year ended December 31, 2021.
+One Form 4 required to be filed on September 3, 2021 by Mr. Sawyer relating to stock purchases was not timely filed, but was filed on September 15, 2021, one Form 4 required to be filed on October 7, 2021 by Mr. Duncan relating to a pro rata distribution was not timely filed, but was filed on April 7, 2022, and three Form 4s required to be filed on November 22, 2021 by Ms. Courkamp, Mr. Wylie and Mr. Lawley relating to the vesting of restricted stocks were not timely filed, but were filed on November 30, 2021.